 Face it, fight it and learn to adapt.
 Remember, your ancestors too survived the heat, that too, without electricity or electrical means.

 True, but the Earth was greener, cooler as there was hardly any pollution.
 Summer nights would be spent outside under billions of stars that were visible clearly as there would be no citylights in the horizon to hide them in the night sky.
-Dozing off under a starlit night sky with a soothing cool breeze that would lull one to sleep after a hard hot day, is a privilege that today’s generation hardly know about.
+Dozing off under a starlit night sky with a soothing cool breeze that would lull one to sleep after a hard hot day, is a privilege that today’s generation hardly knows about.

 But then, there are still some summer delights that would make you forget that heat for just a while and make bearing these hot summers worthwhile.